 God’s ministers — in fact, all of us — would do well to take heed to this apostolic warning.
 I would encourage each reader right now to take a few seconds and go back and read the Scripture just above with a heart open to the Lord’s correction, if need be.
 If you are a sincere worshiper of God, heed the Lord’s clear instruction: “But thou, man of God [Paul writing to pastor Timothy], flee from all this.”

 In my 12 years teaching in Bible College, my all-time favorite exam question to my students was from verse 10: “What is a root of all evil?” (translations vary between “a” root and “the” root).
 The Scriptural answer is not “money,” but the “love of money.”
 It is entirely biblical for pastors and other God-called ministers to receive living-wage compensation for their work for the Lord.
 Ministers have families to raise and the same living expenses we all have.
-That is indisputable, and the Bible clearly supports the minister’s right to a moderate income for his labors for the kingdom of God (see 1 Timothy 5:17f, 1 Corinthians 9:14, et al.).
+That is indisputable, and the Bible clearly supports the minister’s right to a moderate income for his labors for the expansion and growth of the kingdom of God (see 1 Timothy 5:17f, 1 Corinthians 9:14, et al.).
 The problem, rather, is when an unhealthy preoccupation with money causes a minister to resort to peddling and merchandising the Word of God Almighty for profit.
 The apostle Paul commands: "Flee from all this."

 I practically laughed out loud when my pastor read this verse from the pulpit, then said, “Paul would have made a lousy television preacher.”
 How right he was!
 That great apostle never coveted anyone’s silver or gold or fine clothes.
 He was well aware of the Scripture (Proverbs 30:8): “Give me neither poverty nor riches; feed me with the food that is needful for me.”
 That godly minister had zero longing for other people’s money or finery.
 What a wholesome example for ministers today—being content with support that avoids either poverty or riches, but does meet all legitimate needs such as food, clothing, shelter, transportation, and the like.